jmeboji/Famous-Quote-Generator/README.md

 # Popular Quote Generator

-A quote generator for popular quotes.
+A Javascript generator for popular quotes.
 <a href="https://jmeboji.github.io/Famous-Quote-Generator/">Famous Quote Generator</a>